 Industrial-organizational psychologists use their understanding of human behavior to help improve a company's effectiveness.
 They also design policies and programs to hire, train, evaluate, and retain employees.
 They may, for example, help companies navigate mergers and layoffs due to budget cuts.

 Distance learners can complete their bachelor's in psychology and master's in industrial-organizational psychology online to start their career.
-Learn more about industrial-organizational psychology, the requirements to become one and how to complete your psychology degrees online.
+Learn more about industrial-organizational psychology, the requirements to become one and how to complete your psychology degree online.

 What Is an Organizational Psychologist?

-- Corporations
+• Corporations

-- Nonprofit organizations
+• Nonprofit organizations

-- Government agencies
+• Government agencies

-The U.S. Bureau of Labor Statistics (BLS) projects that employment for industrial-organizational psychologists will grow by 4% from 2021-2031.
-Candidates with a master's degree or doctor of philosophy (Ph.D.) in industrial-organizational psychology and training in quantitative research methods hold a competitive edge when applying for open positions.
+Those with a master's degree or doctor of philosophy (Ph.D.) in industrial-organizational psychology and training in quantitative research methods hold a competitive edge when applying for open positions.

 Frequently Asked Questions About Industrial-Organizational Psychology